ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Enhancement for 0.17.b31

+Cleanup of Drag and Drop cursor handling.
+The No Drop cursor will now show up if you attempt a drop of a UI element off of the TFT Panel.

 ### Enhancement for 0.17.b30

 Drag and Drop of UI Elements from the RibbonBar is now supported.
 This allows you to place your UI pieces